EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 # 🌟 Week 3 – Library Management System

-This week focuses on completing the **full integration between forms, views, and the PostgreSQL database**.
+This week focuses on completing the **full integration between Django forms, views, and the PostgreSQL database**.
 The system now supports **data persistence**, **Excel imports**, and **web-based data management**.

-This repository provides a complete guide for managing book records in a Django application, including manual form entry and Excel (`.xlsx`) upload functionality.
+This repository provides a complete guide for managing book records in a Django application, including **manual form entry** and **Excel (`.xlsx`) upload functionality**.

+---

 ## 🧭 Overview

-During Week 3, the application transitions from setup to a **fully functional backend system** by:
+During **Week 3**, the application transitions from initial setup to a **fully functional backend system** by:

-- Defining database models
+* Defining database models
+* Persisting data in PostgreSQL
-- Importing Excel data into PostgreSQL
+* Importing Excel data into the database
-- Connecting forms to models
+* Connecting Django forms to models
-- Displaying stored data via Django views and templates
+* Displaying stored data using views and templates

+---

 ## ✨ Features

 * 📚 Book model integration with PostgreSQL
 * 📝 Manual book entry using Django forms
 * 📊 Excel (`.xlsx`) upload and import
-* 🛠️ Admin & pgAdmin verification steps
+* 🛠️ Database verification via Django Shell & pgAdmin
 * 📦 Pandas & OpenPyXL support

 ---